OpenPMU/OpenPMU_PTP/ptptools/README.md

 # Overview of PTP Tools

-The "setup_linuxptp_testptp.sh" Bash script is designed for setting up Precision Time Protocol (PTP) tools on a Raspberry Pi environment.
+The `setup_linuxptp_testptp.sh` Bash script is designed for setting up Precision Time Protocol (PTP) tools on a Raspberry Pi environment.
 It checks for the existence of the `/dev/ptp0` device, and if found, it installs and configures the necessary tools and permissions for PTP usage.

+Other scripts provided in this directory will allow linuxptp to be used in both server and client modes, to synchronise the server to a GNSS receiver (1PPS), and to create a 1PPS output on the client.

 ### Script Steps